The Geopolitical Landscape of the Mauryan Empire and the Indian Ocean

 The Kalinga Naval Tradition

 The kingdom of Kalinga, which the Mauryans had conquered, had its own strong maritime tradition that revolved around coastal trade and defense.
 After the Mauryan collapse, Kalinga regained its independence and revived its navy.
-The Kalingan navy adopted many Mauryan innovations, including the use of sturdy teak-hulled vessels, a professional command structure, and the emphasis on boarding tactics.
+The Kalingan navy adopted many Mauryan innovations, including the use of sturdy teak-hulled vessels, a professional command structure, and an emphasis on boarding tactics.
 Later Kalingan dynasties such as the Eastern Gangas maintained powerful fleets that controlled the Bay of Bengal trade and launched overseas expeditions to Southeast Asia.
 The Mauryan period thus served as a foundational era for the naval traditions of eastern India.

 Influence on the Gupta and Chola Periods